richmahn/en_tn/1co/front/intro.md

 #### What is the meaning of "flesh?" ####

 Paul frequently used the terms "flesh" or "fleshly" to refer to Christians who did sinful things.
-However, it is not the physical world which is evil.
+However, it is not the physical world that is evil.
 Paul also described Christians who lived in a righteous way as "spiritual."
 This is because they did what the Holy Spirit taught them to do.
 (See: [[rc://en/tw/dict/bible/kt/flesh]], [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/spirit]])

 #### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####